 Elisha Helps a Family Preparing to Hear the Story On newsprint, write "Elijah" [E·li'jah] and "Elisha" [E·li'sha] in large letters.
 Point out the difference between the names.
 Elijah means "My God is Yahweh."
 Yahweh is one name for God.
 Elisha means "My God is salvation" (or "saves us").
 Encourage the children to practice saying the names Elijah and Elisha.
 Explain that they were both prophets, people who were messengers of God's word to the people.
 Comment that it is easy to mix up these two prophets because their names are so similar.
 Tell the children that today's story is about Elisha and how he helps a family.
 Hearing the Story Invite a child to find 2 Kings 4 in the Bible.
+Invite a volunteer to read 2 Kings 4:1-7.
 Place the open Bible on the worship table.
-Read SCM 10 aloud to the children.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
-Read the story again or listen to the story audio.
+Read SCM 10, a retelling of the story, or listen to the story audio.
+Use your voice and expressions to make the story come alive.
 Invite the children to act out the story using the empty jars and containers in the worship space and pretending to fill more and more of them as the story suggests.
 Reflecting on God's Grace Remind the children that Elisha's name means "My God is salvation" (or "saves us").
-Wonder together how God saves the woman and her children in such a difficult situation. - How does God save the woman?
+Wonder together how God provides salvation to the woman and her children in such a difficult situation. - How does God save the woman?
 (God provides a way for her to get out of debt.) - How does God save her children?
 (God saves them from slavery.) - Would God have blessed the woman if Elisha had not been there?
 Why?
 Why not?
 The story ends with the family thanking God for God's gift.
 List some ways we can thank God for providing for our needs.
 One of the things we can do to thank God is to find ways to help others when they are in situations like that of the widow and her children.
 Ask the children to identify people in their communities and city who are in need.
 Listen to what the children are saying.
 Sometimes they notice things that adults don't.
 Singing Give God an offering of music.
 Play and sing together "Sing Thanks to God"-MM 23; SCM 20.
 Encourage the children to follow the actions in the song (sing, clap, dance, shout, and praise).
 Turn off the candle.